peteroupc/html3dutil/doc/H3DU.Curve.md

 constant speed with respect to time.
 For example, shrinking the range of a curve from [0, 1] to [0, 0.5] will not generally result in a curve that's exactly half as long as the original curve.

+For some curves, this method can also be used to grow the path of the curve.

 #### Parameters